The Silent Killer of Urban Dogs

 The failure of experts who provide frontline advice to strongly advocate for early puppy socialization is disastrous.
 We hear again and again from new puppy owners that their breeder or veterinarian instructed them to keep their puppy isolated until fully vaccinated, or at most, to join a puppy class.
 Let it be noted – a weekly puppy class is not enough, not even close.
 We meet urban puppies who have never set foot outside of their apartments, greeted the postman, or played with another dog.
 The subsequent problems develop quickly, and by the time these puppies are 4-5 months old odd behaviors are developing; traffic and bicycles spark anxiety, the puppy isn’t playing well with other dogs, and signs of aggression are starting to appear.
 These are parents who have followed the advice of the experts in their community, and whose dogs will suffer the consequences for the rest of their lives.
 Unlike dogs who live in the countryside, these dogs will never be able to avoid the disruptive stimuli that define the urban environment they inhabit.

 The problem could merely be a failure to keep up with the science, but we suspect it runs a bit deeper, that a simple proscription feels safer than trusting the ability of dog parents to socialize their puppies safely.
-It is true that the task is not an easy one; nothing about raising a dog is easy, particularly during a pandemic.
+It is true that the task is not an easy one; nothing about raising a dog is easy.
 Safely exposing a vulnerable puppy to the world and all of its beautiful and ugly layers takes planning, effort, and judgment, but isn’t that what parenting is all about?

 Life is full of possibilities that walk the line between risk and danger, of choices that help us grow but require good judgment to stay safe.
 Just as we let our kids climb trees despite the risk of falling, young puppies must be socialized to the urban world despite the risk of illness.
 Their lives, quite literally, depend on it.